Skip to content

 How to Get the Value of Text Input Field Using JavaScript

 In this tutorial, you will learn about getting the value of the text input field using JavaScript.
-There are several methods are used to get an input textbox value without wrapping the input element inside a form element.
-Let’s show you each of them separately and point the differences.
+There are several methods used to get an input textbox value without wrapping the input element inside a form element.
+Let’s show you each of them separately and point out the differences.

 The first method uses document.getElementById('textboxId').value to get the value of the box: